jboss-fuse/quickstarts/standalone/sap-idoclist-destination-standalone/README.md

 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-idoclist-destination component.
-This component sends IDoc document lists to SAP using the *Transactional RFC* (tRFC) protocol.
+Summary: This quickstart demonstrates how to configure and use the sap-idoclist-destination component in a standalone Camel environment to send Intermediate Document (IDoc) lists to SAP.
+This component sends document lists to SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>